Usmanzafar507/Industrial-Alerts-Dashboard-Service/README.md

 - The background simulator polls config each iteration; changes to config reflect automatically without restart.
 - CORS is permissive for demo; restrict origins for production.

-## Docker (optional)

-A simple docker-compose can be added to run API + DB.
-If needed, request it and it will be generated with SQL Server or PostgreSQL services.